It’s October! In honor of the month of Halloween, we rounded up all our favorite pumpkin decorating ideas and created a giant list of…

 90. Ice Cream Cone– Stack your pumpkins to make scoops of ice cream on a cone.
 SO cute and clever!

-Didn’t I tell you we found some great ones?!
+Didn’t I tell you we found some great pumpkin decorating ideas?!
 That should be enough ideas to help you win the pumpkin decorating contest every year… for the rest of your life!

 For MORE fun Halloween ideas check out our 50 Fun Halloween Foods.